On this page:

 Other things to consider include avoiding the stockpiling of wood and debris in spaces between buildings and the possibility of ember attack.

-Note: The information provided here does not take into consideration other planning permit triggers on outbuildings, found elsewhere in the planning scheme.
+Note: The information provided here does not take into consideration other planning permit triggers for outbuildings, found elsewhere in the planning scheme.
 Always consult your local council about planning and building requirements for your proposal.

 Planning permit requirements